 With its sail billowing in the wind, the sailboat glides in front of the lighthouse.
 It's a rare scene for an inland lake, but Grand Lake St. Marys is a rare lake.
-It has three lighthouses including the Northwood Lighthouse on the north shore.
-Built in 1923, it is on the National Register of Historic Places and is only visible by boat.
+Three lighthouses grace the lake's shores.
+The north shore's Northwood Lighthouse was constructed in 1923 and is on the National Register of Historic Places.
+It is only visible by boat.
 Grand Lake's lighthouses, however, aren't the only reason to take to the water.
 The lake in northwest Ohio stretches nine miles long with plenty of water for boating, and the fishing is exceptional year round.

 Grand Lake St. Marys was created as a storage reservoir for the Miami and Erie Canal.
 Known as a canal feeder lake, it is one of several reservoirs that were used to keep water levels stable and maintain the canal's five foot depth.
 Construction of Grand Lake was started in 1837 and completed in 1845.
 At the time of its completion, it was the largest manmade reservoir in the world.
 Today, it is still the largest inland lake in the state of Ohio.

 With an average depth of just six feet and the majority of the lake under seven feet deep, Grand Lake St. Marys is a shallow lake.
 Its 12,900 acres sprawl across parts of Auglaize and Mercer Counties.
 Grand Lake is an impoundment of Coldwater Creek, and its outflow is Beaver Creek.
 Part of the lake's 74 mile shoreline is in the Grand Lake St. Marys State Park.
 Established in 1949, it is one of Ohio's oldest state parks.